 The Housing Authority has adopted a limited waiting list preference for disabled and medically vulnerable homeless persons.
-Housing Matters and/or Smart Path, the Coordinated Entry System for persons experiencing homelessness, (as administered by the County Human Services Department) provide referrals for persons who meet all of the following criteria:
+Housing Matters [using prioritization through Smart Path, the Coordinated Entry System for persons experiencing homelessness, (as administered by the County Human Services Department, Housing for Health Division)] provides referrals for persons who meet all of the following criteria:

-- a) Disabled as defined by HUD at 24CFR 5.403. - b) Medically vulnerable as defined by a Homeless Action Partnership approved Vulnerability Index through the VI-SPDAT. - c) Homeless as defined by HUD per the HEARTH Act in Federal Register / Vol. 76, No. 233. - d) Have established a case management plan with a provider of housing supportive services within Santa Cruz County.
+- a) Disabled as defined by HUD at 24CFR 5.403. - b) Medically vulnerable as defined by a Homeless Action Partnership approved Vulnerability Index. - c) Homeless as defined by HUD per the HEARTH Act in Federal Register / Vol. 76, No. 233. - d) Have established a case management plan with a provider of housing supportive services within Santa Cruz County.